 - Immediately evacuate the area (do not walk through any spill areas), closing doors behind you to contain the situation until trained responders arrive or you have knowledge that opening doors and windows to ventilate the area is appropriate. - Notify others in your immediate area to evacuate.
 If deemed necessary, sound the building fire alarm so building evacuation can begin. - Evacuate to the evacuation assembly point for the building.
 Do not return to the building until instructed to do so by emergency personnel. - Account for everyone in the room and compile a list of all individuals who might have been contaminated by the spill. - If direct contact is made with a spilled substance, immediately remove contaminated clothing.
 Check precautions on the Safety Data Sheet (SDS) before flushing with water. - Check those involved for adverse medical symptoms (shortness of breath, fainting, etc.) and request immediate medical attention as appropriate. - Call ECU Police giving your name and location of the emergency.
-Explain the type of spill, any injuries, the approximate amount of material involved, any identifiable reaction, and who was in contact with the spilled substance. - Do not attempt to clean-up the spill yourself. - Provide clean-up / rescue personnel with appropriate Safety Data Sheets (SDS) and other pertinent information.
+Explain the type of spill, any injuries, the approximate amount of material involved, any identifiable reaction, and who was in contact with the spilled substance. - o Stay on the scene to answer any further questions emergency personnel may have. - Provide HAZMAT/rescue personnel with appropriate Safety Data Sheets (SDS) and other pertinent information.